 Each recommendation for tenure should be accompanied by a statement of the mission, goals, and educational needs of the department or school and college as well as the importance of the contributions the candidate has made and is expected to make in the future toward achieving the mission and goals and meeting the educational needs of the unit and university.
-Careful consideration must be given to the candidate's ability and willingness to work cooperatively within the department or school and the college.
+Careful consideration must be given both to the equitability of the candidate's assignment and opportunities in relation to others in the department/school regardless of campus and to the candidate's ability and willingness to work cooperatively within the department or school and the college.